kredati/cin430f19/schedule.md

 * Group activity the third: Just disconnect

 ### Week 5: Economy
-* Malcolm Harris, Introduction, “Go to College,” and “Work (Sucks),” from _Kids These Days_
+* Malcolm Harris, selections from _Kids These Days_
 * David Graeber, "[On the Phenomenon of Bullshit Jobs](https://strikemag.org/bullshit-jobs/),” _Strike_ Magazine
 * Gilles Deleuze, “Postscript on Societies of Control”
 * Mark Fisher, selections from _Capitalist Realism_